graasp/docs/blog/2024-04-24-production.release.md

 ## Graasp Builder

-- Added settings option in the item menu for enhanced customization.
+- An option to access settings directly from the item menu has been added, providing users with enhanced customization capabilities.
-- Pages now support dynamic titles, enhancing user experience.
+- Pages within the builder now support dynamic titles, offering an improved user experience.
-- Map:
+- Regarding the map feature:
-  - Improved French translations
+  - French translations have been refined for better clarity.
-  - Show locations in clusters on zoomed out display
+  - Locations are now displayed in clusters when the map is zoomed out.
-  - Introduced an advanced geolocation modal
+  - An advanced geolocation modal has been introduced to provide users with more detailed location information.

 ## Graasp Library

-- Optimization for retrieving collections associated with a user.
+- The system has been optimized to retrieve collections associated with a user more efficiently.

 We warmly welcome and encourage feedback from our users to continuously improve our platform.
 You can contact us by email [admin@graasp.org](mailto:admin@graasp.org) or by submitting an issue in this [Github repository](https://github.com/graasp/graasp-feedback).